wangjingfei/server-push-demo/README.md

 A demo for server push.

-This demo uses the following technologies: Apache wink, Guice.
+This is a App Engine demo uses the following technologies: Apache wink, Guice.